 - Lettuce to serve

-- In a large bowl, mix together chicken, Old El Paso green chiles, mayonnaise, Greek yogurt, celery, green onion, radish, cumin, corn and lime juice.
-Mix until chicken is coated and all ingredients are dispersed.
-Taste and add salt and pepper as desired.
+- In a large bowl, mix together chicken, Old El Paso green chiles, Greek yogurt, mayonnaise, cumin, and lime juice.
+Mix well.

-- Immediately before eating, divide evenly into Old El Paso Whole Wheat Taco boats and garnish with lettuce and additional radish and green onions if desired.
+- Immediately before eating, divide evenly into Old El Paso Whole Wheat Taco boats and garnish with lettuce and additional radishes and green onions, if desired.
 Store extra chicken salad in a covered container in the refrigerator.

 Husband’s take: Truthfully, he’s not a huge chicken salad fan AND he’s a total traditionalist but much to my surprise, he LOVED this!
-I think he ate even more than I did.
-I wasn’t even sure he would try it so I asked him to at least try it one for lunch one day, because I wouldn’t be able to eat it all.
-He ate it all and even said it was “really good.”
+I think he may have eaten more than I did.
+I wasn’t sure he would try it so I asked him to at least try it once for lunch one day, because I wouldn’t be able to eat it all.
+He ate it and even said it was “really good.”
 And I could tell he wasn’t lying.